Louibens/PP1-Sustainability_Ireland/README.md

 - __Search function in the nav bar__
     - A search function would enable users to quickly find particular information that they are looking for.

+- __Resources section__
+    - A resources section would enable users to navigate to external websites to gain further knowledge from sustainability experts.

 ## Design